How Much Does It Cost To Replace Or Repair A Main Sewer Line?

 If the damage is extensive enough, the whole sewer line may need to be replaced.
 Clay or terracotta pipes in older homes cannot be salvaged as they become very fragile over time.
 As the earth shifts, it creates cracks in the piping and ruins its overall structure, so a full replacement is necessary for a cost of $8,000 to $30,000, depending on the width of sewer pipe and the amount of excavation needed.

 The earth shifting can also cause other problems, like a sewer line sag—when a pipe retains water even after the stopping of normal water flow.
 Only affected sections of piping would need to be replaced.

 Main Sewer Line Clog Cost

-A main sewer line clog repair costs $300 to $450 on average.
-There are two options to clear a clog out in your sewer line.
-A professional can use a snake, which ranges from $170 to $400, or up to $850 for more significant blockages.
-Prices depend on if an electric or manual snake is needed and what length.
+A main sewer line clog costs $150 to $800 on average.
+A professional can use a snake, which ranges from $150 to $500, or hydro jetting at $250 to $800 for more significant blockages.
+Prices depend on the severity of the clog, accessibility, and labor.

 Signs Your Main Sewer Line Is Clogged

 - Backed-up toilet debris coming back up in bathtub or basement